sonnynomnom/greenpoint-face-shields/README.md

 # Greenpoint Face Shields 😷

-> Free face shields for hospitality workers and small buinesses in Greenpoint (Brooklyn, NY).
+> FREE (!) face shields for hospitality workers and small buinesses in Greenpoint (Brooklyn, NY).
 3D printed at home.
 Medically approved.
 DM @sonnynomnom for delivery.

 using an Enders 3.